 Prabhupāda: Learn it.
 At least mother should not be proposed for sex.
 This much you can learn.
 Mātṛvat para-dāreṣu para-dravyeṣu loṣṭravat, ātmavat sarva-bhūteṣu. (break)

-(Calling other men son)
+(Seeing other men as son)

 Brahmānanda: In your lecture you quoted Cāṇakya Paṇḍita that a man must see every woman other than his own wife as mother.
 How should a woman see other men?